-It was working on an interview with Professor Tim Benton.
-The enormity and range of issues on which change is happening.
-At the same time, rewiring our brains on how we often communicate online, while navigating a febrile post-Brexit, Covid-fallout, war-torn backdrop, and climate-anxious era.
+It was working on interviews with Professors Tim Benton and Charles Godfray.
+The enormity and range of issues on which change and disruption is happening litterers our timelines and headlines.
+All the while, our brains are rewiring on how we often communicate online, while navigating a febrile post-Brexit, Covid19-fallout, war-torn backdrop, politics shifting, climate-anxious era.

 Word – paper – online

 Why do I refer to the ‘Gutenberg moment’?
-Because when the printed word (the Gutenberg press) replaced the spoken word, the online word now often replace the printed word (when did you last buy as newspaper?)
-Rapid-filed unchecked articles, social media soundbites, context-free headlines, deleted tweets and software algorithms – all fill our timelines.
+Because that’s when the printed word (the Gutenberg press) replaced the spoken word, as the online word now replaces the printed word (when did you last buy a newspaper?)
+Rapid-filed unchecked articles, social media soundbites, context-free headlines, deleted tweets and software skewed algorithms – all fill our airwaves (or should that be webpages?)

-No landscape is perfect for every human purpose or wildlife species at one given time – especially under the glare of a smartphone snapshot
+No landscape is perfect for every human or wildlife purpose at any one given time – especially within a context-free smartphone snapshot

 Tractors

-The speed of currently evolving issues and communications is breathtaking.
+The speed of evolving issues and communication, is breathtaking.
 Especially for primary industries such as farming, forestry, aquaculture at the frontline of the environment.
-Often used to slower thinking around long-term delivery of government policy, ‘every field for food, every tree for trenches, every rural hand to work’, rural policies can becomes quickly outmoded.
+Industries (some being reinvented as less industrial entities) used to slower long term thinking around land use based delivery of government policies which risk being outmoded before the ink is dry on passing new laws.

-The cost is being counted in lurid ‘nature depleted’ State of Nature reports with bespoke headlines suited to a media splash; which often ignore a minority blindspot with unforetold havoc on rural mental health.
+The framing of topics is often set to the backdrop of the Environment Act 2021 than the rarely mentioned Agricultural Act 2020; even if the latter was intended to deliver the former.
+The cost is now counted in lurid ‘nature depleted’ State of Nature reports with bespoke headlines suited to a media splash; fast-moving ‘natcap’ LinkedIn-based markets leave minority ‘interested parties’ in their wake – with unforetold impacts on rural ‘green space’ mental health.

 Trees